pm4ml/cbs-core-connector-test-harness/README.md

 We have also designed a send money RESTful api which your core banking solution can use to send transfer requests to your core connector.

-This send money api is supposed to be implemented by your core connector and exposed as a server on a port so that your core banking solution can use it to initiate send money requests as well as merchant payment requets.
+This send money api definition encaptuates the scheme requirements for this use case.
+It is recommeded that your core connector implements and exposes that API so that your core banking solution can use it to initiate send money and merchant payment requests.
+Alternatively you may choose to implement a custom API based off this API

 Please find the send money api schema at this location